Before you start to write a novel, make sure you know your word-processing software in and out.

 Don’t worry about the advice you may have heard to write what you know.
 Instead, write about what you feel.
 There’s so much information on the internet.
 If you want to write about something you know little about, research it and then you’re qualified to pursue your book.
 I’ve almost completed a book about ancient Rome.
 I researched two ancient Roman writers, Tacitus and Suetonius.
 After studying their books, I could write with authority based on their writings.

-basics of writing a novel Avoid false beginnings.
+Avoid false beginnings.

 1. Don’t kill your main character off too soon.